fission/fission.io/content/en/docs/usage/function/enabling-istio-on-fission.md

   enabled: true
 ```

-We will explore few add ons that we enabled and tried out in the following sections.
+We will explore few addons that we enabled and tried out in the following sections.
-For each of add-ons you can port-forward the service and watch the UI console of the respective service.
+For each of addons you can port-forward the service and watch the UI console of the respective service.
 For example for Jaeger, you can run the port-forward:

 ```bash